Confusion reigns over fate of detained migrant children

-After nearly two weeks in detention in Arizona she says she asked for her son and was given a phone number.
+After near two weeks in detention in Arizona she says she asked for her son and was given a phone number.

-She told the BBC she was finally allowed to speak to him by phone after being freed on bail paid for by her lawyers on 15 June once her asylum bid was allowed to go ahead.
+She says she was finally allowed to speak to him by phone after being freed on bail paid for by her lawyers on 15 June once her asylum bid was allowed to go ahead.

 "I sensed he was very sad," she says.
 "Like all mothers, I know my children, and I felt he's not well."